Seaford, East Sussex

 Seaford is a town in East Sussex, England, east of Newhaven and west of Eastbourne.

 In the Middle Ages, Seaford was one of the main ports serving Southern England, but the town's fortunes declined due to coastal sedimentation silting up its harbour and persistent raids by French pirates.
-The coastal confederation of Cinque Ports in the mediaeval period consisted of forty-two towns and villages; Seaford was included under the "Limb" of Hastings.
+The coastal confederation of Cinque Ports in the middle ages consisted of over forty towns and villages: Seaford was treated as a "limb" (subordinate member) of Hastings.
 Between 1350 and 1550, the French burned down the town several times.
 In the 16th century, the people of Seaford were known as the "cormorants" or "shags" because of their enthusiasm for looting ships wrecked in the bay.
 Local legend has it that Seaford residents would, on occasion, cause ships to run aground by placing fake harbour lights on the cliffs.

 Seaford's fortunes revived in the 19th century with the arrival of the railway connecting the town to Lewes and London.
 It became a small seaside resort town, and more recently a dormitory town for the nearby larger settlements of Eastbourne and Brighton, as well as for London.

 The traditional Sussex pronunciation of the name has a full vowel in each syllable: /ˈsiːfɔːrd/ "sea-ford".
 However, outside Sussex, and increasingly within, it is commonly pronounced with a reduced vowel on the second syllable: /ˈsiːfərd/ SEE-fərd.